 - West Looe River: Extensive parking at the Millpool Car Park.
 Public toilets; Cafe/takeaway outlet.

-- Looe Island: owned by the Cornwall Wildlife Trust, can be visited by boat in summer though some of the main nesting areas are closed to visitors (Full details from CWT website.).
+- Looe Island: owned by the Cornwall Wildlife Trust, can be visited by boat on pre-booked day trips in summer though some of the main nesting areas are closed to visitors (Full details from CWT website.).